YunoHost/check-http/README.md

 # Installation

-This is a travial python 3 (yes 3) project to install, juste create a virtualenv, install the content of the requirements.txt (there is a "-frozen" version if need) and do `python server.py`.
+This is a trivial python 3 (yes 3) project to install, juste create a virtualenv, install the content of the requirements.txt (there is a "-frozen" version if need) and do `python server.py`.
 No other configuration/db needed.